SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-specifications.md

 correspond to the terminology used in TSW+[^1].
-The users are strongly recommended to start their analysis with one of those specifications (usually RG4c or RG5c for RegARIMA and TR4 or TR5 for TRAMO) then, if need be, to change some of the options afterwards using the *Specification* button (see the ‘JDemetra+ User Guide’ (2017), 3.3.2).
+The users are strongly recommended to start their analysis with one of those specifications (usually RG4c or RG5c for RegARIMA and TR4 or TR5 for TRAMO) then, if need be, to change some of the options afterwards using [the *Specification* button](../case-studies/modelling-advanced.html).
 The default specification for TRAMO is TR5, while for RegARIMA it is RG4c.

-Pre-defined modelling specifications.
+#### Pre-defined modelling specifications

 {: .table .table-style}
 | Settings      |Transformation   | Pre-adjustment for leap-year | Working days | Trading days | Easter effect | Outliers| ARIMA model|